Research Robots Humanoid Applications Industries Technology Contact

 What is the difference between IP67 and IP68?

-Both represent immersion in water.
-IP67 allows for immersion up to 1 meter for 30 minutes.
-IP68 is for continuous immersion beyond 1 meter under conditions specified by the manufacturer.
-For most mobile robots, IP67 is sufficient for accidental deep puddles, while IP68 is rarely needed.
+Both handle water immersion.
+IP67 covers up to 1 meter deep for 30 minutes.
+IP68 goes for continuous immersion beyond 1 meter, as specified by the manufacturer.
+For most mobile robots, IP67 handles accidental deep puddles just fine, while IP68 is overkill.

 Can I pressure wash a robot with an IP54 rating?

-No. IP54 only protects against splashing water.
-High-pressure jets can penetrate IP54 seals and damage internal components.
-For pressure washing, you specifically need IP65 (low pressure) or IP66 (high pressure) ratings, and ideally IP69K for steam cleaning.
+Nope.
+IP54 only guards against splashes.
+High-pressure jets can sneak past those seals and wreck internals.
+For pressure washing, go for IP65 (low pressure), IP66 (high pressure), or ideally IP69K for steam cleaning.

 Does an IP rating cover chemical resistance?

-No, IP ratings strictly cover solid objects (dust) and water.
-Resistance to cleaning chemicals, acids, or oils is a separate material property.
-A robot could be IP67 (waterproof) but have seals that degrade when exposed to industrial solvents.
+No, IP ratings only cover solids (like dust) and water.
+Chemical, acid, or oil resistance is a whole different material thing.
+A robot could be IP67 waterproof but have seals that melt under industrial solvents.

 How does an IP rating affect robot maintenance?